knguy22/cs190n-group-5/README.md

 ## Training NetMicroscope

 After obtaining the code, we aimed to replicate the NetMicroscope models.
-After separating the training and test data,
+After separating the training and test data, run NetMicroscope on the training data in order to output the two models for resolution and startup delay.

 ## Training Trustee